National Agricultural Literacy Curriculum Matrix

 Activity 2: Nutrients Provided by Fruits and Vegetables

-- Set your classroom up to allow pairs of students to face one another and then rotate from classmate to classmate.
+- Divide your class into two groups and set your classroom up to allow pairs of students to face one another and then rotate from classmate to classmate.
 Establish a clear route for students to move so that they will pair with every classmate.

-- Tip: There are 38 cards.
+- Note: It's critical that both groups have a complete set of cards so that students can pair with every card as they rotate through the activity.
 If your class is smaller than 38, double up on some of the cards.
 By design, some cards contain less information than others.
 These are ideal for doubling up or to provide adaptations for ELL students and lower level learners.

 - Give each student one Vitamins and Minerals, Why are they important? handout.
 Have students find the section of the handout that their fact card addresses and fill in the blank(s).
 For example, if they have the “Iron” card, they should fill out the box for the mineral iron.
 Students are now prepared to start the activity.

 - Similar to a “Speed Dating” game, give students 3-4 minutes at each station to share with one another the information from their card and record it on their handout.
 Use a timer to keep track of time, and indicate when it’s time to switch.
 The activity will be complete after each student pairs with all of their classmates and their handout is completely filled out.